thebkv/bkv/Matthew_05.md

 ## References (for this chapter)
 - Exodus 19 — Moses ascending the mountain for revelation
-- Psalm 37:11 — The meek shall inherit the land
+- Psalm 37:11 — The meek (surrendered strength) shall inherit the land
+- Isaiah 61:2–3 — Comfort for those who mourn (recognize loss or sin)
 - Deuteronomy 8:3 — Bread as true nourishment
 - Isaiah 60:1 — Light has come, glory of the Lord has risen
 - Leviticus 2:13 — Salt of the covenant